rossi1/news-aggregator/README.md

 News Aggregator currently connects to Reddit API and NewsAPI to aggegrate news, there is an interface of course to include any other providers.

-Modify the sample parse function in ./backend/app/app/deps/sample, uncomment the API_MAPPING in the API_COLLECTION list in ./backend/app/app/deps/collection
+Modify the sample parse function in ./backend/app/app/deps/sample and uncomment the API_MAPPING in the API_COLLECTION list in ./backend/app/app/deps/collection to add in another provider.

 ## Backend Requirements